Open-Building-Management/ladybug_codes/conf/README.md

 It can also include the operation method : `Load` is the default, anything else will lead for now to `OutdoorDryBulb` temperature control.

 If `Loop_Type` includes `mix`, a PlantEquipmentList will be created for each equipment in the yaml operation list.
+This is the way to go to manage energy mix.

 ## setpoints